pento/free-as-in-speech/docs/contributors/command-line.md

 The resulting file is a text file with JSON content.
 You can now use this to work with the command-line.

-*Warning: the HAR file might contain private information.
-You can use a text editor to inspect the contained JSON and possibly modify it (make sure it remains a valid JSON file).*
+**Warning: the HAR file might contain private information.
+You can use the [anonymize-har.js](/packages/fetch-from-har/bin/anonymize-har.js) tool to anonymize it before sharing.**

 Tools like [Charles proxy](https://www.charlesproxy.com/) can be used to manipulate HAR files with a UI.